 Yaksha Rajas: Leaders of the Yakshas

-Yaksha Rajas are the leaders or kings among the Yakshas.
-Well-known Yaksha Rajas include Kubera, the god of wealth, and Manibhadra, the guardian of Yakshas.
-These figures are often depicted as powerful and wise rulers, wielding great influence over their realm.
+Yaksha Rajas are the leaders or kings among the list of yakshas.
+Well-known Yaksha Rajas include Kubera, the god of wealth, and the yaksha Manibhadra, the guardian of Yakshas.
+These figures, often depicted as powerful and wise rulers, wielding great influence over their realm.

 In Jainism